Satoshi-Finance/satofi.github.io/docs/Efficient Redemption.md

 For example, if btUSD is traded at $0.98 in the market, then arbitrageur could buy 100 btUSD from market using $98  then redeem it to receive $99 worth of collateral (considering 1% redemption fee), thus resulting a $1 net profit for arbitrageur.
 Since less btUSD exist in the market after redemption, the price peg is expected to restore efficiently.

 ## As a Trove owner, do I expect a loss if redemption happens?
-If redemption happens, troves do not suffer any loss in face value since the redemption is executed at exactly the reported collateral price.
+If redemption happens, troves do **NOT** suffer any loss in face value since the redemption is executed at exactly the reported collateral price.
 However, a trove will lose part of its original collateral exposure.

+## As a Trove owner, what will happen if my trove's debt is reduced by redemption to the level below minimum requirement?
+When a trove's debt is below minimum requirement (200 btUSD), anyone could close the trove by repaying any remaining debt and take a "scavenge" reward from the trove's collateral worth up to 10% of the minimum debt, i.e., 20 btUSD.

 ## Math for redemption